Creative Activist Calls On All Nerds to Take Action

 At the age of five, David Yakos’ mom had an instinct about her son’s love for inventing and design.
 Because of his love for tinkering, she knew he needed space.
 So, she took an old dryer box, shoved it in the corner and filled it with empty soda bottles, popsicle sticks, and other recycled items and called it “David’s Creative Corner.”

 And just like that, a future inventor was inspired.

-Today, David Yakos is the Co-Owner, Director of Creativity, Mad-Scientist, and Inventor Extraordinaire of Salient Technologies, a Montana-based product … READ MORE
+Today, David Yakos is the Co-Owner, Director of Creativity, Mad-Scientist, and Inventor Extraordinaire of Salient Technologies, a Montana-based product development firm that has invented everything from rocket fuel valves … READ MORE

 RocketteGirl giggled as she watched the gigantic blue and yellow egg hatch.
 The glowing blue larva emerged, coaxed by two miniature, telepathic fairies in distress and surrounded by the hundreds of worshipping natives on Infant Island.